HelmyBlub/chatSim/tasks.md

         - both seller and buyer should be visible
         - make chats happen not instantly
             - conversation takes time
-    - check behind building paint
-- food need should check market building for food
-- home need should also check job market building for repair
 - more images+animations
     - death animation
         - dig grave